 Boudreau.
 “It’s something we’re proud of.
 Hopefully we’ve gotten out of this

 With regular No. 1 Frederik Andersen sidelined recently with a head injury,

 Gibson has started the last five games for the Ducks.
-Andersen could return
+Andersen is expected to

 Bryzgalov has posted a 1-4-1 record and 4.19 goals against average in eight